Hong Kong Apostasy

 Ni Kuang says that although the idea of ‘Hong Kong Independence’ is all well and good, given the present on-the-ground realities it is nothing more than a dream.
 That is particularly so because of the immense incommensurability between the two forces that are pitted against each other.

 ‘It’s like playing a hand of poker: you’ve got your Jack or Queen — Bamboo Sticks and Helmets — but I’ve got all the Aces — my machine-guns.
-Once they line up all the piece that they have on their side, it’s game over!
+Once they line up all the pieces they have on their side, it’ll be game over!
 After all, the pieces they are playing with include atom bombs, nukes and rockets.
-How are you going to contest that winning hand?
-There’s simply no competition.’
+How are you going to compete with a winning hand like that?
+It’s simply not a competition.’

 He then talks about the end of the Qing dynasty [in the late-nineteenth and early twentieth centuries].
 That was a time of autocratic political decline and military weakness.
 Yet, even then, Sun Yat-sen, the founding father of the Republic of China, and his forces had to engage in more than a decade of struggle and sacrifice until they could achieve success.

 ‘There’s simply no way you can launch something like the French Revolution [which overthrew autocracy].
 Then millions of people revolted.
-Now, if you are talking about having millions on your side now then we’re talking, but there simply aren’t the numbers of people in Hong Kong who are going to rebel like that.’
+If you can claim that you have millions on your side, now we’re talking.
+There simply aren’t the numbers of people in Hong Kong willing to rebel like that.’